johannesfloriangeiger/kong-custom-go-plugin-helm-chart/README.md

 # Setup

-The following instructions are based on a local Kubernetes cluster provided by Docker Compose with an NGINX Ingress controller installed and listening on `http://localhost:80` and a Kubernetes registry running under `http://localhost:5000`.
+The following instructions are based on a local Kubernetes cluster provided by Docker Desktop with an NGINX Ingress controller installed and listening on `http://localhost:80` and a Kubernetes registry running under `http://localhost:5000`.